hlf20010508/telegram-onedrive/README.md

 - Create a Telegram bot through [BotFather](https://t.me/BotFather).
 Record `token` as `tg_bot_token`.
 - Create a Telegram application on [my.telegram.org](https://my.telegram.org).
 See [details](https://docs.telethon.dev/en/stable/basic/signing-in.html).
 Record `api_id` as `tg_api_id`, `api_hash` as `tg_api_hash`.
 - `tg_user_phone` is the phone number you just used to login to my.telegram.org.
+- `tg_user_name` is your telegram user name.
+Check your profile, find your user name, it should be like `@user`, then record `user` as `tg_user_name`.
+Optional, default to void.
+If you don't set this parameter, every one can control your bot.
 - Create a OneDrive application on [portal.azure.com](https://portal.azure.com/#view/Microsoft_AAD_RegisteredApps/ApplicationsListBlade) App registrations.
     - Press `New registrations`.
     - Fill `Name`.